ivmai/bdwgc/doc/gcdescr.md

 of the page size.

 Large block sizes are rounded up to the next multiple of `HBLKSIZE` and then allocated by `GC_allochblk`.
-Recent versions of the collector use an approximate best fit algorithm by keeping free lists for several large block sizes.
+The collector use an approximate best fit algorithm by keeping free lists for several large block sizes.
 The actual implementation of `GC_allochblk` is significantly complicated by black-listing issues (see below).

 Small blocks are allocated in chunks of size `HBLKSIZE`.
 Each chunk is dedicated to only one object size and kind.

 The allocator maintains separate free lists for each size and kind of object.
 Associated with each kind is an array of free list pointers, with entry `freelist[i]` pointing to a free list of size 'i' objects.
-In recent versions of the collector, index `i` is expressed in granules, which are the minimum allocatable unit, typically 8 or 16 bytes.
+Index `i` is expressed in granules, which are the minimum allocatable unit, typically 8 or 16 bytes.
 The free lists themselves are linked through the first word in each object (see `obj_link` macro).

 Once a large block is split for use in smaller objects, it can only be used for objects of that size, unless the collector discovers a completely empty